plants-mom/semantic-accessibility-et2/README.txt

 packages available in your shell.
 You have to have nix installed (https://nixos.org/download).

-The file src/default.nix will also temporarily move your ~/.R/Makevars file and restore it once you exit the shell.
+Note that the file src/default.nix will also temporarily move your ~/.R/Makevars file and restore it once you exit the shell.
 This is because, there were some issues with the recommended Makevars settings and the brms version used for this project.
+If you never adjusted Makevars you don't have to worry about this.

-After you did all that, in the project root run:
+To recreate the project run in the project root:

 nix-shell src/default.nix --pure